iferres/phylen/README.md

 ## Standard workflow

 This tutorial begins with the extraction of toy data attached on this package.
 It consists in 10 genomes of the *Campylobacterales* order, 5 of them are *Campylobacter* species and the other 5 are *Helicobacter* species.

-Files *must* be in **gff3** format, as returned by the [prokka](https://github.com/tseemann/prokka) annotation software.
+**Note:** `phylen` input files must be in **gff3** format, as returned by the [prokka](https://github.com/tseemann/prokka) annotation software.

 ``` r
 # List the attached tar.gz file